-- d) Areas of Outstanding Natural Character.

-- e) Significant Ecological Areas.

-- Regionally Significant Anchorages.

-- Effects on the characteristics, qualities and values that contribute to a mapped (refer I Maps | Ngā mahere matawhenua) Historic Area or Site.

-- 6) Effects of disturbance, deposition and discharge associated with construction, including use of heavy machinery.
+- e) Significant Ecological Areas. - f) Regionally Significant Anchorages. - 5) Effects on the characteristics, qualities and values that contribute to a mapped (refer I Maps | Ngā mahere matawhenua) Historic Area or Site. - Effects of disturbance, deposition and discharge associated with construction, including use of heavy machinery.